Content on this page was generated by AI and has not been manually reviewed.

 Do free VPNs log my data?

 Some free VPNs log user data to cover costs or fund operations.
 Always read the privacy policy and choose providers with credible no-logs commitments.
+Hotspot shield vpn edge review 2025: features, performance, privacy, pricing, and setup guide

 In most places, using a VPN is legal, but it’s important to follow local laws and the terms of service of services you access.
 Avoid illegal activities, regardless of VPN usage.